Mary Jane Girls (album)

-Mary Jane Girls is the eponymous debut album released by girl group the Mary Jane Girls on the Gordy record label on April 13, 1983.
+Mary Jane Girls is the debut studio album by American girl group the Mary Jane Girls, released on April 13, 1983, by Gordy Records.
 It peaked at number 56 on the Billboard 200 chart.

 The album was produced and written entirely by Rick James.
 Three singles were released and each enjoyed success on the Hot Black Singles charts: "Candy Man" (number 23 R&B), "All Night Long" (number 11 R&B), and "Boys" (number 29 R&B).
 All three songs charted together on the Hot Dance Club Play chart, peaking at number 8.

 Track listing

 All songs written and composed by Rick James.